sozip/sozip-spec/sozip_specification.md

 # Annex F: commented dump of a dummy SOZip file

-The following invokation of GDAL's sozip utility generates a rather dummy SOZip enabled file that contains a tiny file "foo" with "foo" as content, and using a chunk size of 2 bytes.
+The following invokation of GDAL's sozip utility generates a dummy SOZip enabled file that contains a tiny file "foo" with "foo" as content, and using a chunk size of 2 bytes.